 Jane Smith, Family Historian

-Family history items can be a treasure trove of stories, memories, and connections you’ll want to cherish and preserve.
-Displaying paper and digital files, old family photos, heirlooms, and written stories is a great way to generate meaningful conversations about family history.
-Not only that, but being in touch with ancestral stories has shown to help increase self-awareness and happiness.
-Correspondingly, turning your family tree items into art can reap the mental health benefits that come with creative pursuits.
-Here are 9 fun and creative ways to preserve and display heritage items in your home.
+Family art projects that creatively display or incorporate special family history items into the design can be a wondeful way to showcase the stories, memories, and connections you want to preserve.
+Rather than leaving those paper and digital files, old family photos, heirlooms, and written stories stashed in a box in the closet, why not transform them to home decor?
+Repurposing memorable family items to art is not only fun; it’s also a great way to generate conversations about family history.
+On top of that, being in touch with ancestral stories has shown to help increase self-awareness and happiness.
+By turning your family heritage items into art, you can reap the mental health benefits that come with creative pursuits.
+Here are 9 unusual and exciting ways to recycle common items into unique family art.

 1. Family History Photo & Document Collages